Hospitals, frontline workers buckling again as COVID-19 cases surge across the country

 There are currently more than 42,000 patients hospitalized in the U.S. with the novel coronavirus.

-At the beginning of the pandemic, most cases we in major metropolises like New York City.
+At the beginning of the pandemic, most cases were in major metropolises like New York City.
 Now, rural states are feeling the strain.

 'Mom code': Parents reportedly avoid testing kids to keep Utah COVID-19 numbers artificially low